 Girl Meets Dirt Archipelago Preserves are inspired by the long history of orchard keeping on Orcas Island...

 and a craving for the highest quality, locally sourced, organic fruit preserves nature and careful craft can provide.
-Our throwback fruit preserves are made in an old-school style that emphasizes structure and pure, ripe, naturally grown fruit.
+Our throwback jams are made in an old-school style that emphasizes structure and pure, ripe, naturally grown fruit.
 Our ingredient lists are short and sweet.
 We don't use commercial pectin and rely on time & concentration for set.

 We believe island heritage fruit speaks for itself.
 We pair single varietal fruit, many from trees that have been producing for over a century, with unrefined organic cane sugar, a squeeze of organic lemon, and classically prepare it by hand--in seasoned copper pans -- in our island kitchen.